 In connection with the Subscription Agreements and the Notes, the Company issued one Warrant for the number of shares of common stock of the Company computed by dividing the aggregate amount of the advances by the conversion price, resulting in the issuance of 500,000 Warrants to purchase MiMedx common stock at an exercise price of \$1.00.
-As a result of these advances Mr. Petit received a total of 400,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$228,675, representing the intrinsic value of the conversion option allocated to the Warrants issued, Mr. Koob received a total of 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$28,413, representing the intrinsic value of the conversion option allocated to the Warrants issued and Mr. Eichler received 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$30,358.
+As a result of these advances Mr. Petit received a total of 400,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$228,675, representing the intrinsic value of the conversion option allocated to the Warrants issued, Mr. Koob received a total of 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$28,413, representing the intrinsic value of the conversion option allocated to the Warrants issued and Mr. Eichler received 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$28,413, representing the intrinsic value of the conversion option allocated to the Warrants issued and Mr. Eichler received 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$28,413, representing the intrinsic value of the conversion option allocated to the Warrants issued and Mr. Eichler received 50,000 Warrants, which resulted in an additional interest charge recorded by the Company of \$30,358.

 On December 31, 2010, Messrs.
 Koob and Eichler elected to convert their Notes into securities of the Company on the terms of the October 2010 Private Placement.
-Mr. Koob received 50,486 shares of MiMedx common stock resulting from the conversion of \$50,000 of principal and \$486 in accrued interest and Mr. Eichler received 50,493 shares of MiMedx common stock resulting from the conversion of \$50,000 of principal and \$493 in accrued interest.
+Mr. Koob received 50,486 shares of MiMedx common stock resulting from the conversion of \$50,000 of principal and \$486 in accrued interest and Mr. Eichler received 50,493 shares of MiMedx common stock resulting from the conversion of \$50,000 of principal and \$486 in accrued interest and \$493 in accrued interest.
 By virtue of this conversion, Mr. Koob also received 25,243 callable warrants and 25,243 contingent warrants.
 Mr. Eichler received 25,247 callable warrants and 25,247 contingent warrants.
 Mr. Petit agreed to extend the term of his Notes until February 28, 2011, at which time he exercised the conversion option.
-As a result of the election, Mr. Petit received 406,664 shares of MiMedx common stock resulting from the conversion of two Notes with a total face value of \$400,000 and accrued interest of \$6,664, 203,332 callable warrants and 203,332 contingent warrants.
+As a result of the election, Mr. Petit received 406,664 shares of MiMedx common stock resulting from the conversion of \$400,000 and accrued interest of \$6,664, 203,332 callable warrants and 203,332 contingent warrants.